 Drain Off the Water in The Hot Water Tank

-Attach a garden hose to the drain valve.
-Drain water from the tank but be cautious of water which is scalding hot in the tank.
-Now disconnect gas line at the union with the help of wrenches.
-Unscrew the pipe from the control valve with the help of pipe wrench.
-After this, just open the screw of vent pipe from vent hood and move that to the side.
+You can find lightweight garden hoses that you can attach to the drain valve.
+Drain water from the tank but be cautious of water which is scalding hot.
+Now disconnect the gas line at the union with the help of wrenches.
+Unscrew the pipe from the control valve with the help of a pipe wrench.
+After this, just open the screw of the vent pipe from the vent hood and move that to the side.
 Use the tube cutter to cut the hot and cold-water line.
-Slide out the water heater from the way.
+Slide the water heater out of the way.

 The Process of Attaching the Relief Valve